 For service users who are not registered to Your Portal…

-Inpatient and Dean Clinic service users who are not registered to Your Portal will receive new text and email notifications of their one-to-one appointments.
+Inpatient, Homecare and Dean Clinic service users who are not registered to Your Portal receive text and email notifications of their one-to-one appointments.

 - confirm appointment bookings, including details of the date, time and delivery method of the appointment and which member(s) of the SPMHS team will be attending.